fabiocannas/blog/_posts/2025-08-05-App_Service_Mount_Azure_Files_as_Local_Share_Using_Private_Connectivity.md

 ---
-title: "App Service with Azure Files mount as local share.
+title: "App Service with Azure Files mount as local share, using private connectivity.
 Did you know?"
 date: 2025-08-05
 ---
 You are working on an Azure infrastructure that must implement private connectivity.